adamgilroy22/tribe/README.md

 ### GitHub Issues

 [GitHub Issues](https://github.com/adamgilroy22/tribe/issues) served as an another Agile tool.
-There, I used my own **User Story Template** to manage user stories and creted a *Bug* tag to track and monitor issues on the site to be worked on.
+There, I used my own **User Story Template** to manage user stories and created a *Bug* tag to track and monitor issues on the site to be worked on.

 - [Open Issues](https://github.com/adamgilroy22/tribe/issues)